sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

    {{attachment:qgposet.pdf||width=600 height=850}}

  * Nicholas Thiéry, Florent Hivert, Jason Bandlow, Franco Saliola, Anne Schilling, Christian Stump and others discussed the design and naming conventions for implementing a set endowed with the action of another set.

+ * Florent Hivert, Jason Bandlow, Travis Scrimshaw and Nicolas Nicholas Thiéry had a long design discussion about set factories.
+A patch implementing the design is currently tested on combinat queue and should be submitted shortly #10194.

  * Jason Bandlow completed an initial implementation of k-Schur functions as a subring of the ring of symmetric functions.
 The code was pushed to the sage-combinat server.